Chart Color Schemes

 Larrakeyah features high concentrations of group households, with a fairly typical median household size

-Family households comprise 61.4% of all households, including 24.8% couples with children, 31.8% couples without children, and 4.2% single parent families.
-Non-family households make up 38.6%, consisting of 28.4% lone person households and 10.1% group households.
+Family households constitute 61.4% of all households, including 24.8% couples with children, 31.8% couples without children, and 4.2% single parent families.
+Non-family households account for the remaining 38.6%, with lone person households at 28.4% and group households comprising 10.1% of the total.
 The median household size is 2.3 people, which aligns with the Greater Darwin average.

 Frequently Asked Questions - Households